mzmine/mzmine_documentation/docs/module_docs/featdet_resolver_local_minimum/local-minimum-resolver.md

-## Resolving the IM dimension - To-finish
+## Resolving the ion mobility dimension
+To-finish

 In general, the same principles apply as in the retention time resolving step.
 However, a few differences shall be noted.
 In the screenshot you can also see, that the resolved mobilograms are